wayfolk/Everything/MONOREPO.md

 git config --add lfs.customtransfer.lfs-folder.args "/home/wayfolk/.gcsfuse_mountpoint"
-git config --add lfs.standalonetransferagent lfs-folder git sparse-checkout init --cone
+git config --add lfs.standalonetransferagent lfs-folder git sparse-checkout init --cone git sparse-checkout set WAYF0000 WAYF0001 WAYF0002 git reset --hard main
-# this performs a _full_ checkout of the project folder (incl. the bits that are also checked out in wsl2)
-# feel free to perform a more sparse checkout one when it becomes a little much
-git sparse-checkout set WAYF0000 WAYF0001 WAYF0002
-git reset --hard main
 ```